wesley974/mailserver/install/README.md

 >Install the mailserver administration GUI and the domain admin app.

 ### install_system.sh
->Install the system (postfix, dovecot, clamav, spamassassin, roundcube).
+>Install the system (postfix, dovecot, dkimproxy, clamav, spamassassin, roundcube).

 ### kill_gui.sh
 >Stop the mailserver administration GUI and the domain admin app.